 He opted for munching upon a nearby tree limb.
 We all breathed a sigh of relief.
 Then our guide proceeded to tell us that this elephant was in musth, which means he had raging hormones that often result in highly aggressive behavior.
 We watched him a bit longer before heading on our merry way.

 During our potentially dangerous lion and elephant encounters, I wasn’t afraid.
-I felt that God was doing all this to give me a gift beyond my wildest imagination, so I really wasn’t worried about being eaten by a lion or stomped on by an elephant.
+Yes, I had some adrenaline going, but I felt that God was doing all this to give me a gift beyond my wildest imagination, so I really wasn’t worried about being eaten by a lion or stomped on by an elephant.
 That’s really saying something, because my tendency is to be very fearful.

 The next morning, we went out before all the animals were awake; when we saw this sunrise, we stopped and sang “How Great is Our God.”
 Because He is!